Vidit-Tayal/PortfolioWebsite/public/raw_data/Projects/blog project/BlogContent/blog-post2.md

 - Base case: Identifying the smallest subproblem.

 ## State:
+A subproblem that we want to solve.
+The subproblem may be complex or easy to solve but the final aim is to solve the final problem which may be defined by a relation between the smaller subproblems.
+Represented with some parameters.

 ## Transition:
+Calculating the answer for a state (subproblem) by using the answers of other smaller states (subproblems).
+Represented as a relation b/w states.

 ## Answer:
+The final answer.

 ## Base Case:
+The smallest subproblem.

 ## Applying the Method - Examples: